fabriziomoscon/cosy-js/docs/snuggle/getting-started/controls.md

 ```

-Control Helpers
+Control Methods
 ---------------

-There are many core convenience methods available to controls.
-These are documented separately, but we'll run through some of the basic DOM helpers here.
+There are many core convenience methods available to controls, exposed as methods on the control context.
+See the [control object documentation](../control-object.md) for more detail, but we'll run through some of the basic DOM helpers here.

 ### Role(s)